Brookesia micra

-Brookesia micra, also known as the Nosy Hara leaf chameleon is a species of chameleons from the islet of Nosy Hara in Antsiranana, Madagascar.
+Brookesia micra, also known as the Nosy Hara leaf chameleon, is a species of small chameleon from the islet of Nosy Hara in Antsiranana, Madagascar.
 At the time of its discovery, it was the smallest known chameleon and among the smallest reptiles, until the 2021 discovery of the even smaller B. nana.
 Adult B. micra can grow up to 29 mm in length.

 Taxonomy

 Brookesia micra was discovered and named by a team of researchers led by Frank Glaw of the Bavarian State Collection of Zoology.
 Glaw and his colleagues have been conducting expeditions into the Malagasy forests for eight years.
 Members of the species had previously been labelled as Brookesia sp.
 "Nosy Hara" in 2007 by Glaw and Vences.

 Etymology

 The specific epithet of B. micra is a derivation of the Latin form of the Greek word "μικρός" (mikros), which means either "tiny" or "small" and refers to the small body size.